 For the larvae, this is freaking fantastic, more plant tissue to eat!
 Once the larvae pupate and become an adult, the wasp makes its exit out of the gall through a teeny tiny hole.

-The adult females will wait until the spring to emerge when valley oaks are producing new buds, and continue the cycle.
+The adult females will wait until the spring to emerge when oaks are producing new buds, and continue the cycle.
 Totally awesome!

 More beautiful galls all found in the South Bay in September/October of 2020